Projects/Exhibitions

 From 4 to 8 of February 2004 I took part in the Stockholm Furniturefair Greenhouse area with the following products.

 The project has been under development now for one year and its progressing slowly but firm.
-Hopefully we can make this little dream com thrue not to far in the future.

 Pictures